Tracy M. Scull, PhD

 - Principal Investigator – Media Detective Family (Phase II SBIR contract)

-- Principal Investigator - Media Detective Parent Night (Phase I SBIR grant)
+- Principal Investigator – Media Detective Family Night (Phase I SBIR grant)

-- Project Director - Media Ready (NC state contract)
+- Project Director – Media Ready - Middle School Substance Abuse Prevention (NC state contract)

-- Project Director - Media World (Phase I SBIR grant)
+- Project Director – Media Aware – High School Substance Abuse Prevention (Phase I SBIR grant)

 Overall, Dr. Scull has extensive experience developing and implementing research studies with children and adolescents; working with teachers, principals, and school district personnel; collecting and managing large data sets; managing project staff; conducting parametric and non-parametric statistical analysis; writing technical reports and peer-reviewed publications; and disseminating research findings.

 Dr. Scull has presented numerous workshops and trainings on media literacy and media literacy education programs to diverse local and national audiences including teachers, parents, researchers, prevention specialists, and community anti-drug coalition members.
-Presentations have been conducted at meetings like the Community Anti-drug Coalitions for America (CADCA) Mid-Year Training; the National Prevention Network (NPN) Annual Prevention Research Conference; the North Carolina Department of Public Instruction (NCDPI) Safe, Orderly, & Caring Schools Conference; the North Carolina Foundation for Alcohol and Drug Studies (NCFADS) Summer Training Session; the National Association for Media Literacy Education (NAMLE) Research Summit; and the Biennial Meeting of the Society for Research on Adolescents.
+Presentations have been conducted at meetings like the Community Anti-drug Coalitions for America (CADCA) Mid-Year Training; the National Prevention Network (NPN) Annual Prevention Research Conference; the annual APPCNC Conference (now SHIFT NC); the National SBIR/STTR Conference; the North Carolina Department of Public Instruction (NCDPI) Safe, Orderly, & Caring Schools Conference; the North Carolina Foundation for Alcohol and Drug Studies (NCFADS) Summer Training Session; the National Association for Media Literacy Education (NAMLE) Research Summit; and the Biennial Meeting of the Society for Research on Adolescents.